JorelAli/CommandAPI/docssrc/src/entityarguments.md

 /remove <radius>
 ```

 Instead, we can combine all of these into one by using the `EntitySelectorArgument`.
-We want to be able to target multiple entities at a time, so we want to use the `EntitySelector.MANY_ENTITIES` value in our constructor.
+We want to be able to target multiple entities at a time, so we want to use the `EntitySelectorArgument.ManyEntities` constructor.
 We can simply retrieve the `Collection<Entity>` from this argument and iteratively remove each entity:

 <div class="multi-pre">